BharathKumarRavichandran/JSPF-Server/README.md

 6. Start `MongoDB` service - `sudo service mongod start`
 7. Start application and kue server - `node index`
 8. Open a new terminal and start kue workers - `node /src/workers`
+9. Instead, to start both servers and workers - `./run_server.sh`
-9. Access kue API and dashboard from http://localhost at its configured _port_ number.
+10. Access kue API and dashboard from http://localhost at its configured _port_ number.
 Or at http://localhost:5000/api and http://localhost:5000/kue respectively, by default.
-10. Install _JSPF-Web_ if needed, from [BharathKumarRavichandran/JSPF-Web](https://github.com/BharathKumarRavichandran/JSPF-Web)
+11. Install _JSPF-Web_ if needed, from [BharathKumarRavichandran/JSPF-Web](https://github.com/BharathKumarRavichandran/JSPF-Web)

 #### Troubleshooting
 * If you face some version incompatability issues while installing/running, check your `node` and `npm` versions and ensure it is compatible with the project.
 (Tip: Use nvm :p)